 What causes high temperature?

 Most fevers are caused by pyrogens fever-inducing toxins released by viruses or bacteria.
-Pyrogens act on the temperature regulating centre in the brain.
+Pyrogens act on the temperature regulating center in the brain.
 Common illnesses caused by such infection are the common cold, tonsillitis, influenza and urinary tract infections cystitis.
 Fever may also occur in non-infectious conditions such as dehydration, heart attack or cancer.

-In addition you can develop a high fever from over-exposure to heat, and especially to the sun.
+In addition, you can develop a high fever from over-exposure to heat, and especially to the sun.
 This is known as heat stroke.

 In children, a high temperature may be caused by infections such as measles or an upper respiratory tract infection such as tonsillitis.

-For some children a high temperature can lead to convulsions or seizures which are caused by the effect that the fever has on the brain.
+For some children, a high temperature can lead to convulsions or seizures which are caused by the effect that the fever has on the brain.

-How is high temperature investigated and treated?
+How is the high temperature investigated and treated?

 You can tell if you have a fever simply by taking your temperature with a thermometer.
 Placing one in the mouth will give you the most accurate reading.

 To do this, put the bulb end of a clean thermometer under the tongue.
 Keep it there with the mouth closed for three minutes.
 On removal, check the temperature against the column of mercury.

 Fever can be treated with antipyretic anti-fever drugs such as aspirin adults only and paracetamol.
 These drugs also relieve any accompanying aches and pains.